 ‘I wonder what he’ll look like.’

 I look up and notice her smile has slipped.

 She hands me my overnight bag and this morning’s newspaper that I know I won’t read.
-I’ll spend tonight at father’s, water his garden, sleep on the sofa, keep out of the bedrooms.
+I’ll spend tonight at my father’s, water his garden, sleep on the sofa, keep out of the bedrooms.
 Tiffany gives me a kiss.
 Her lips are dry.

 ‘I’m just not good at this kind of thing,’ I say.